How to Say Excuse Me in Italian: Scusi, Scusa & Other Polite Italian Phrases

 Common mistakes to avoid

-Anyway, if you want to move beyond basic phrases and actually understand Italian in real contexts, Migaku's browser extension lets you look up words and phrases instantly while watching Italian shows or reading Italian websites.
+- If you want to move beyond basic phrases and actually understand Italian in real contexts, Migaku's browser extension and app let you look up words and phrases instantly while watching Italian shows or reading Italian websites.
 Makes the whole immersion learning thing way more practical.
 There's a 10-day free trial if you want to check it out.